Reaching Agreements

 2. Mediation

-A new protocol was introduced as from 6th April 2011 which means that before an application can be made of a non urgent nature relating to children or money/property, the person wanting to make the application must first be given information about the mediation process by a mediator.
+A new protocol was introduced as from 6th April 2011 which means that before an application can be made of a non urgent nature relating to children or money/property, the person wanting to make the application must first be given information about the mediation process by a family mediator.
 Information meetings are not free and have to be paid for.
 Mediation remains a voluntary process, and if you decide you don’t want to mediate, or your husband or wife won’t mediate with you, then your mediator will sign a form allowing you to make an application to the Court.

 Our team at Divorce-Rights.co.uk can discuss all of these options with you.
 We have close links with other organizations such as counselors, family therapists, mediators, forensic accountants, valuers and independent financial advisors and can ensure that you are put in touch with a specialist in their field. “